 Tip: one can’t-miss spot to see the Giant is at the Marie Louise Lake Viewing Point, the scenic point where Highway 587 intersects with Marie Louise Lake.

 We can tell you more about winter at Sleeping Giant (ice fishing for perch, anyone?), but the only real way to experience it is to see it for yourself.

 Visit our online reservation service to book one of the rustic cabins.
-You can also learn more about the Ranger Lodge or a backcountry trip by calling the park at 807-977-2526.
+You can also learn more about a winter backcountry camping trip by calling the park at 807-977-2526.

 Or why not pick up a seasonal pass online so you can visit through the winter as much as you’d like?

 See you on the trails soon!

 Sleeping Giant Provincial Park is located an hour’s drive east from Thunder Bay along Highways 11/17 and 587.